 In 1974, allegations surfaced that “The Boss” had gotten himself mixed up in some illicit dealings with the committee to reelect President Nixon.
 An indictment for obstruction of justice and illegal campaign contributions followed, and Major League Baseball ended up suspending Steinbrenner for 15 months and fining him $15,000.

-President Ronald Reagan pardoned the Yankees’ owner, but fans will likely never forgive him for a laundry list of baseball offenses, the most recent of which was letting Joe Torre skip town.
-There is no pardoning in baseball, especially not in New York.
+President Ronald Reagan pardoned the Yankees’ owner, but fans will likely never forgive him for a laundry list of baseball offenses.
 [The New York Times]

 2. Jimmy Hoffa